 I’m AMAZED at how skillfully Alexander writes about the teenage human condition — he just gets it!
 12-year-old Nick struggles with his parent’s separation, a school bully, and the awkwardness of a first crush.
 The only thing that feels right is soccer…until he gets injured and can’t play.
 This lyrical, fast-paced story feels honest and relatable and kids will get excited to read.

 Out of the Dust by Karen Hesse

-Hesse does an incredible job at transporting us the readers into the difficult life circumstances on an unproductive farm, constant dust storms, and tragic family troubles.
-Atmospheric, dramatic, and almost hard to read, you’ll find this to be beautifully written and astounding as the main character, Billie Jo perseveres through it all.
+Hesse does an incredible job at transporting us into the difficult life circumstances on an unproductive farm, constant dust storms, and tragic family troubles.
+Atmospheric, dramatic, and almost hard to read, you’ll find this beautifully written and astounding as the main character, Billie Jo perseveres through it all.